Top of the page

 If your child struggles with language, reading, and sounding out words, you may want to have your child checked for dyslexia.
 You can also speak with your child's pediatrician, teacher, school psychologist, or school counsellor if you believe your child's reading or other language skills are not advancing compared to other children their age.

-If you have dyslexia and are concerned that your child may have some of the signs of dyslexia, you may want to talk to your doctor or to school personnel because your child is at increased risk for having dyslexia.
+If you have dyslexia and are concerned that your child may have some of the signs of dyslexia, you may want to talk to your doctor or to school staff.
+Your child is at increased risk for having dyslexia.

 There are many programs to help children develop their reading and writing skills (called structured literacy intervention).
 They all follow several rules or methods that include: